usmanmusa1920/kyaah/README.md

 Kyaah abstract away cognitive over-head of sending SMTP mail, together with other mailing operations things like, mail with file, tokens etc.

 # Simple use of kyaah
-First we recommend creating a virtual environment `python -m venv venv` and then activate it `source venv/bin/activate`
+First we recommend creating a virtual environment `python3 -m venv venv` and then activate it `source venv/bin/activate`

 Once that finish now install the library using